CompanyMood/support_greek_startups/README.md

 *Note: Please add Screenshots into your PR in case you worked on the design itself or your feature contains any design additions.
 That leads to more shininess :star2: and oversight.*

-Thanks in advice and spread the word about this initiative.
+Thanks in advance and spread the word about this initiative.